The Guardian: Online media

 The Comment is Free section includes columns by the paper's journalists and regular commentators, articles from guest writers, and readers' comments and responses to articles.
 The section includes all the opinion pieces published in the paper itself and many others that only appear online.
 Censorship is exercised by moderators who can ban – with no right of appeal –posts that they feel have overstepped the mark.
 The Guardian has taken what they call a very "open" stance in delivering news, and have launched an open platform for their content.
 This allows external developers to easily use Guardian content in external applications, and even to feed third-party content back into the Guardian network.
 The Guardian also had a number of talkboards that were noted for their mix of political discussion and whimsy until they were closed on 25 February 2011 after settlement of a libel action brought after months of harassment of a Conservative Party activist.
 They were spoofed in The Guardians own regular humorous Chatroom column in G2.
 The spoof column purported to be excerpts from a chatroom on permachat.co.uk, a real URL that pointed to The Guardians talkboards.

 In August 2013, a webshow titled Thinkfluencer was launched by Guardian Multimedia in association with Arte.

 In 2004 the paper also launched a dating website, Guardian Soulmates.
-On 1 July 2020, Guardian Soulmates was closed down with the explanation: "It hasn't been an easy decision to make, but the online dating world is a very different place to when we first launched online in July 2004.
+On 1 July 2020, Guardian Soulmates was closed down with the explanation: "The online dating world is a very different place to when we first launched online in July 2004.
 There are so many dating apps now, so many ways to meet people, which are often free and very quick."

 An American version of the Guardian Unlimited website titled Guardian America was intended to win more US-based readers, but was abandoned in October 2009.

 The Guardian launched an .onion version of its website on the Tor network in May 2022, with assistance from Alec Muffett.